Impact of the COVID-19 pandemic on healthcare workers: All staff

 The pandemic caused the nursing community a lot of stress.
-A national cross-sectional survey found that “71.4% of doctors and 74.4% of nurses experienced moderate-to-severe perceived stress”.
+A national cross-sectional survey found that "71.4% of doctors and 74.4% of nurses experienced moderate-to-severe perceived stress".
 In another Covid based study, the nurses all share common themes that include, working over hours, fear of contraction, limited supplies, endless patients, and self-sacrifice.
 Similarly in a cross-sectional survey, the researchers concluded that a high percentage of the resilient nurses surveyed report high-stress levels and/or PTSD symptoms.
-The survey also identifies eight major themes, “revealed from nurses' free-text responses: (a) working in an isolated environment, (b) PPE shortage and the discomfort of pronged usage, (c) sleep problems, (d) intensity of workload, (e) cultural and language barriers, (f) lack of family support, (g) fear of being infected, and (h) insufficient work experiences with COVID-19” A lot of these concerns are a direct result or exacerbated by the Covid-19 pandemic.
+The survey also identifies eight major themes, "revealed from nurses' free-text responses: (a) working in an isolated environment, (b) PPE shortage and the discomfort of pronged usage, (c) sleep problems, (d) intensity of workload, (e) cultural and language barriers, (f) lack of family support, (g) fear of being infected, and (h) insufficient work experiences with COVID-19" A lot of these concerns are a direct result or exacerbated by the COVID-19 pandemic.
 The recent shortage of nurses has caused a nursing burnout which is affecting individuals and their workloads.
 Nurses are having an increase level of stress and mental disorders due to the increase in workload and number of patients they are getting.

+Health care workers have experienced physical and mental health side effects because of the COVID-19 pandemic.
+Common mental health conditions include PTSD (post traumatic stress disorder), depression, anxiety disorders, and stress disorders.
+These mental side effects caused difficulties amongst health care workers not only during the pandemic, but also after the pandemic was considered over.
+Healthcare workers experienced tremendous amounts of stress during the pandemic which had effects on mental and physical health.